sammerlino782/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+Name of blog: Welcome to my blog!
 ---

+Hello, this is my new blog.
+I started this recently to document my progress in the Comp.
+Sci AP Principles class.